 Gary Chaplin has been actively involved in traditional timber framed carpentry since the late 1990’s.
 It all began with the purchase of a grade II* listed 15th century timber frame house in Ipswich, Suffolk.
 Being heavily timber framed, it sparked an interest in historic timber frame buildings, particularly the construction methods and jointing techniques.

-Graduating in Electronic Engineering, Gary subsequently spent nearly a decade working within the IT industry as a technical analyst.
-This ultimately was ungratifying.
-But on discovering there were modern day timber frame carpenters, traditional carpentry seemed to be a path worth pursuing.
-Having elements of engineering, creative design and being physically demanding, he has never looked back.
+Graduating in electronic engineering, Gary subsequently spent nearly a decade working within the IT industry in various ungratifying technical support roles.
+Though on discovering there were modern day timber frame carpenters, traditional carpentry seemed to be a path worth pursuing.
+Having elements of engineering, creativity, technical skill and being physically demanding, he has never looked back.

 The transition from desk job to skilled craftsman was arduous and long; volunteering through the Carpenters Fellowship, training with the Weald and Downland museum and working directly with local framers.
-Moving to another listed timber framed house that was in a terrible state of disrepair fueled the passion to develop the skills and knowledge to renovate his home.
+Moving to another listed timber framed cottage, that was in a terrible state of disrepair fueled the passion to develop the skills and knowledge to renovate and extend his home.

 He has many years experience working on a huge variation of historic projects and new timber framed buildings and structures.
 Please take a look at the portfolio page for a small selection from the wide range of projects we have been working on.